Blog

 - The task becomes emotionally heavier than the actual work requires.

 If this sounds familiar, the goal is not to become a different person by Monday.
 The goal is to make the next return easier than the last one.
+If the delay comes from too many competing loops, see what to do when habits feel overwhelming; if it comes from choosing between options, read indecisiveness and habits.

 Try it in SelfSpark